basf/mopti/CONTRIBUTING.md

 ## Documentation

 We use mkdocs for documentation.
-The docs are built by a github action, which is triggered on commiting to the "docs" branch.
+The docs are built by a github action, which is triggered on commiting to the "main" branch.